particle-iot/docs/src/content/faq/particle-tools/local-build.md

 make all PLATFORM=P1
 ```

-These commands build the system firmware and Tinker.
+These commands build the Device OS firmware and Tinker.
 You can find the built binaries in the following locations after a successful build.

 **Photon:**